SupremoRTD/nucleus-mock-wms/README.md

 <br>
 <br>

-## Main Features
+## Main Feature Overview

-- Connect order data to invoice data
+1. Connect order data to invoice data
-- Create FBA shipment upload file from an invoice
+2. Create FBA shipment upload file from an invoice
-- Quick receive and ship inventory
+3. Quick receive and ship inventory
-- Receive, bin, and create shipments from inventory in the future
+4. Receive, bin, and create shipments from inventory in the future

+## Completion Progress

+**1. Connect order data to invoice data**

+- Vendors component
+    - Displays vendor information
+    - Links to invoices associated with a vendor

+- Invoices component
+    - Displays invoice information
+    - Links to vendor associated with an invoice
+    - Links to invoice items component

+- Invoice Items component
+    - Displays invoice information for a specific invoice